 - Legal consultant

 - Students are guaranteed an internship placement in places such as a district attorney or public defender's office.

 - Since UW-Superior started its legal studies program in 1997, its graduates have had an impressive record of gaining admission to law school and finding employment.

-- An impressive 95-percent of UW-Superior graduates that enter law school complete their degree.
+- An impressive 95 percent of UW-Superior graduates who enter law school complete their degree.

 - UW-Superior's Mock Trial team has regularly been asked to compete in regional and national competitions at the highest level of forensic skill and ability.

 - Students can join UW-Superior's Mock Trial team or the Pre-Law Society as extracurricular activities.